-Next, to add JSON deserialization support for this type, we could register a custom converter with loads. from_json, which is a strategy covered in the subsection Custom JSON Deserialization.
+Next, to add JSON descrialization support for this type, we could create a custom converter using the @loads. from_json decorator, which is a strategy covered in the subsection Custom JSON Conversion.
 For the sake of brevity, I'll omit the implementation here, but you can follow the link above for details.